 Art and Design

 Art, craft and design is very much central to this vision.
 We place emphasis on the use of first-hand experience, experimentation and development of ideas and skills based on a wide range of stimuli.
-The quality of the first-hand experience is extremely important.

 By the end of EYFS children will be able to use the correct tripod grip to be able to create a variety of marks using different drawing tools.
 They will be able to confidently experiment with a range of media in art, using colour, design, texture and form.